NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 * Make sure DAS transmits vehicle velocity to CAN Bus (for wheel speed sensors slip/skid detection)

 * Also make it very easy to switch timezone offsets for GPS time (we'll be in Arizona)

+## 2025-2026 Changes to Make

+* Incorporate this [Adafruit Panel Mount Micro SD Card Extender](https://www.google.com/aclk?sa=l&ai=DChcSEwjj9bOK6cmKAxXBVEcBHVRjHN4YABASGgJxdQ&ae=2&aspm=1&co=1&ase=5&gclid=Cj0KCQiAvbm7BhC5ARIsAFjwNHsn8yJzOILmMZRqH4E_HPufaiggZcexFWYqg4a0y1KrF-u19AfAwZwaAi_wEALw_wcB&sig=AOD64_018L6tCDBYVmc7ekdmUu69rXhYmw&ctype=5&q=&ved=2ahUKEwjsy62K6cmKAxUiFFkFHVE7BFwQww8oAnoECAYQDA&adurl=) for easier use.
+This will require a waterproof screw on or press fit cover but will make removing the microSD far easier

+* Include external pull-up resistors for any input pins on 34, 35, 36, or 39 since these do not have internal pullups

 ## Features